imbc/Tankopedia/README.md

 ========================

 This is just a side project to better understand the use of [Symfony2] (http://symfony.com/).
-The interface is using the default [twitter bootstrap] for now. (http://twitter.github.com/bootstrap/)
+The interface is using the default [twitter bootstrap] (http://twitter.github.com/bootstrap/)for now.

 The data is from [World of Tanks] (http://wiki.worldoftanks.eu) (online video game around tank warfare)